tcrouzet/ulysses-tools/README.md

 ### Open Backup

-Run backup.py to create a complete Ulysses hierarchy backup in plain markdown.
+Run backup.py to create a complete Ulysses hierarchy backup in plain markdown, with keywords, notes, images.
 No more strange dirs and subdirs.
 The best way to quit Ulysses.

 ### In the MacOS Terminal
 open ~/Library/Mobile\ Documents/X5AZV975AG~com~soulmen~ulysses3/Documents